 - Successful businesses are based on positive relationships with their customers.
 How can the integration of technologies improve these relationships?

-- Let's explore some reports of well-known sources about chatbots and how they influence businesses and customers.
+- Let's explore some reports about chatbots and how they influence businesses and customers.

 - Do people like to do business with people or bots?
 What about the future?

 Relationships matter to businesses.
 That’s especially true for lifestyle and consumer-driven brands.
 Therefore, companies want to build positive relationships with their customers.
 The hope that technology can automate and streamline customer conversations was the foundation of the Chatbot hype.
 Although spruiked since 2016 by technologists, futurists, AI enthusiasts and early adopters, it seems that the Chatbot saga has already come to an end.
 Or maybe it never really started.

 In this article, we have summarised the state of the chatbot application in 2018 and where it's heading.

 ‘Chatbots are the new apps,” said Microsoft’s CEO Satya Nadella in 2016.

 The Chatbot Hype